Supreme Court of Justice (Austria): Disciplinary authority

+The first disciplinary committee of the Court deals with the Court's own justices and personnel.
+In contrast, the second disciplinary committee deals with the judges, attorneys and other personnel of the aforementioned inferior institutions.

-It has appellate jurisdiction in disciplinary proceedings against lower-ranking judges and prosecutors, attorneys, and notaries.
-Decisions handed down by the Court are final; there is no appeal against the Supreme Court of Justice in internal affairs proceedings any more than there is in ordinary trials.
+It also has appellate jurisdiction in disciplinary proceedings against lower-ranking judges, prosecutors, attorneys, and notaries.
+Decisions handed down by the Court are final.

+Although the Supreme Court has disciplinary authority (Disziplinargewalt) over lower-ranking judicial bodies, it does not have operational authority (Dienstaufsicht) over them.
+The Ministry of Justice has operational authority over the higher regional courts, the higher regional courts over the regional courts and the regional courts over the district courts; operational authority does not confer the right to meddle with judicial independence (richterliche Unabhängigkeit).
+The higher regional courts are also responsible for the general management (Geschäftsführung) of all courts within their circuit (Oberlandesgerichtssprengel).

+Legislative role

 In addition to its adjudicative functions, the Court is charged with publishing appraisals of draft legislation presented to the National Council by the Cabinet; the Court is required to evaluate a Cabinet bill if asked to do so by the president of the Court or the minister of justice.

 The Court does not have the authority to actually veto legislation, however, and neither does it have the soft power to make draft bills politically untenable.

 Austria is a parliamentary democracy in which most bills originate not from individual lawmakers but from the Cabinet; the country has had strong consociationalist tendencies historically and remains highly consensus-oriented to this day.
 Formal expert opinions on draft bills offered by political lobbying groups, professional associations, churches, regional governments, and various arms of the federal bureaucracy are a routine part of the legislative process; neither the Cabinet nor the legislature are required to defer to any of them.

+Miscellany

 The Court maintains the Central Library (Zentralbibliothek), Austria's official public law library.